 The 2025 prize will open for submissions on 1 September 2024.

-The Commonwealth Short Story Prize is awarded for the best piece of unpublished short fiction (2,000–5,000 words).
+The Short Story Prize is awarded annually for the best piece of unpublished short fiction from the Commonwealth.
 Regional winners each receive £2,500 and the overall winner receives £5,000.

 This year’s judging panel